Ultrasonic-welding,

 - Only thin sections are weldable in certain materials

 If welded material sticks to the sonotrode (weld tool), a low power ultrasonic pulse will release it.
-In some cases repeating the full welding cycle on a thick piece of brass may be helpful.

 Most metals are easily joined by Ultrasonic-welding.
 If the metal oxide is much harder than the metal (as for Aluminum) it breaks easily and does not interfere.
-Copper oxide which is more soft and ductile is not removed by the process, so that it has to be taken away by thorough cleaning beforehand.

 Different materials display different ultrasonic weldability, so that the practical thickness limits must be established for each material to be used in real applications.

 The economic benefits of the process are generally favorable to its applications when the performed welds meet requirements.
-Energy expense is much lower than for comparable joining with alternative methods and equipment (resistance- or laser spot-welding).

-A derivative process, called ultrasonic microwelding, was adapted to the requirements of microelectronic industry to deal with extremely thin wire and ribbon leads, generally with soft and conductive materials.
+It is used to deal with extremely thin wire and ribbon leads, generally with soft and conductive materials.

 The differences are not in the physical process, but in parameters like frequency (higher), power, static load and dimensions (much lower).
-This kind of equipment is generally automated for mass production.

 See also the following Article.